colin-m-davis/dreadpools/README.md

 `ThreadPool::start()`

 Activates the worker threads.
-The behavior of calling `submit` before starting a threadpool is undefined.
+The behavior of a program that calls `submit` before starting a threadpool is undefined.

 `ThreadPool::join()`